 English Language lessons are an active learning experience, where your opinions, thoughts, ideas and perspectives on the use of language will be asked for and must be expressed out loud.
 Yes, we teach you to pass exams, but perhaps more importantly we also help you to find your voice.

-To have achieved A*/9-C/4 grades in at least seven GCSE programmes, including GCSE English and Maths.
+Students should have grades 9-4 in seven GCSE programmes, including GCSE English and GCSE Mathematics.

-- Our English department has 53% A* – B and 100% pass rate for the last three years.
+- Our English A-Level students have had a 100% pass rate for the last three years.

-- A chance to choose your own material to study for coursework – your IM chats, the language of gendered differences (or not), how children try to manipulate their mother and father.
-You name it.
+- You will have the opportunity to choose your own coursework topic, for instance, your IM chats, the language of gendered differences (or not), how children try to manipulate their parents – the choice is yours!